justincpresley/ndn-hydra/README.rst

-hydra: a NDN distributed repo
+ndn-hydra: a NDN distributed repo
 =============================

 A Named Data Networking (NDN) Distributed Repo implementation using python-ndn_.